atolye15/cra-recipe/README.md

 yarn add @types/enzyme @types/enzyme-adapter-react-16
 ```

-Also we need to install `enzyme-to-json` to more simpler snapshosts.
+Also we need to install `enzyme-to-json` for simpler snapshosts.

 ```
 yarn add enzyme-to-json --dev